stupidmankind/BYpassDoc/docs/source/commands/regexextractor.rst

 Description
 -----------

 This command allows you to perform advanced string formatting using RegEx.
-Use this command when you want to perform an advanced RegEx extraction from a text or variable
+Use this command when you want to perform an advanced RegEx extraction from a text or variable.

 Parameters
 ----------

 **Input**
-	Please supply the value or variable (ex. [vSomeVariable])
+	Supply the value or variable, e.g., [vSomeVariable].

 **RegEx**
-	Enter the RegEx extractor pattern that should be used to extract the text e.g. ^([\w\-]+)
+	Enter the RegEx extractor pattern that should be used to extract the text, e.g., ^([\w\-]+).

 **Matching Group Index**
 	Define the index of the result.
 The extractor will split multiple patterns found into multiple indexes.
 Test which index is required to retrieve the value or create a better/more define extractor.

 **Result**
-	Indicate the variable to receive the result
+	Indicate the variable to receive the result.